-To reach the project objectives and implement the described concept, ENTRANCE has created the ENTRANCE Matchmaking accelerator funnel workflow.
-A funnel workflow has for years shown to be effective for online services and therefore ENTRANCE will centre it around the ENTRANCE EU Matchmaking Platform, which has been created and launched in September 2021.
+To reach the project objectives and implement the described concept, ENTRANCE has created the ARRIVAL Matchmaking accelerator funnel workflow.
+A funnel workflow has for years shown to be effective for online services and therefore ENTRANCE will centre it around the ARRIVAL Matchmaking Platform, which was created and launched in September 2021.
 The following figure shows the ENTRANCE Matchmaking accelerator funnel and its relation to the project’s work packages and implementation plan.

 Phase 1, Challenge:

-- identifies common interests amongst buyers in a specific innovation area/solution requirement by analysing and clustering challenges and needs and by liaison and cross-fertilization activities
+- identifies common interests amongst buyers in a specific innovation area/solution requirement by analysing and clustering challenges and needs through liaison and cross-fertilization activities.

-- converts “strangers” into “visitors” of the ENTRANCE website and platform that is enjoying the content and overall experience
+- converts “strangers” into “visitors” of the ENTRANCE website and ARRIVAL platform.

-- direct connects to clustering activities with European associations and initiatives in the transport and mobility sector, including the set-up of an Advisory Board
+- directly connects to clustering activities with European associations and initiatives in the transport and mobility sector, including the set-up of an Advisory Board

 Phase 2, Solutions:

-- identifies potential solution providors by mapping solutions for market overview, by open calls and offline interactions with stakeholders
+- identifies potential solution providers by mapping solutions in the current market using open calls and offline interactions with stakeholders.

-- converts simple “visitors” of the platform into potential collaboration “leads” for uptake and upscaling of innovative transport and mobility solutions
+- converts simple “visitors” of the platform into potential collaboration “leads” for the uptake and upscaling of innovative transport and mobility solutions.

 Phase 3, Matchmaking:

-- serves for matchmaking between buyers and solution providors by brokerage events for the ENTRANCE platform users to leverage the achievements of the automatic matchmaking done by the Machtchmaking Platform and ensures one-to-one networking opportunities between the solution providors, potential buyers and investors that can lead to potential investment and commercial partnerships deals
+- serves to organise matchmaking between buyers and solution providers arranged through brokerage events for the ARRIVAL platform users to leverage the achievements of the automatic matchmaking done by the matchmaking platform and ensures one-to-one networking opportunities between the solution providers, potential buyers and investors that can lead to potential investment and commercial partnerships deals.

-- actively involves the users in sharing knowledge, being this solutions, replacement plans or financing opportunities, on the ENTRANCE Matchmaking platform
+- actively involves the users in sharing knowledge and solutions, and replacement plans or financing opportunities, on the ARRIVAL matchmaking platform

 Phase 4, Funding:

-- identifies funding opportunites for buyers and solution providors by training events, innovation finance support services, ENTRANCE secretariat and liaison activities with potential investor and financing organisations
+- identifies funding opportunities for buyers and solution providers through training events, innovation finance support services, ENTRANCE secretariat and liaison activities with potential investors and financing organisations.

-- provides an individual and personalised innovation finance service in order to lower the barriers for access to finance of solution providers and buyers.
-This is directly linked to the finance vertex of the ENTRANCE concept triangle
+- provides an individualised and personalised innovation finance service in order to lower the barriers to access to finance of solution providers and buyers.
+This is directly linked to the finance vertex of the ENTRANCE concept triangle.

 Phase 5, Support:

-- supports join uptake through purchase aggregation orchestration for private solution providers and liaison with public procurement initiatives for public buyers by neutral trustee for puchase aggregation orchestration to ensure a fair negotiation of the risk-, cost-, and gain-sharing mechanisms between the collaboration stakeholders, thereby lowering the cost and subsequently the risk of innovative solutions
+- supports joint uptake through purchase aggregation orchestration for private solution providers and liaison with public procurement initiatives for public buyers.
+This is done through the neutral trustee for purchase aggregation orchestration to ensure a fair negotiation of the risk-, cost-, and gain-sharing mechanisms between the collaboration stakeholders, and thereby lowering the cost and subsequently the risk of innovative solutions.

-- supports promotion of best practices on the deployment of innovative solutions
+- supports the promotion of best practices in the deployment of innovative solutions.

-- defines and implements the communication and dissemination strategy and activities
+- defines and implements communication and dissemination strategies and activities.

-- disseminates the project’s results to a large community of users from key stakeholders to public at large
+- disseminates the project’s results to a large community of users from key stakeholders to the public at large.

-- clarity and access to streamlined market overview of innovative solutions
+- clarity and access to a streamlined market overview of innovative solutions.

-- lower risk in acquisitions of innovative products and services
+- lower the risks involved in the acquisition of innovative products and services.